SYNwall/SYNwall_distrib/synwall/README.md

   - cron: set the module to be loaded after boot time with cron
   - any other value: it does nothing

+- sleep: optionally add a sleep before running modprobe at boot via cron, by default is 0

 - module params, see module documentation for usage. the only mandatory value is the psk

       params: